top of page

 The extinction crisis looms larger by the day.

-Since 1970, we have lost more than two-thirds of all populations of animal life assessed on Earth.
+Since 1970, we have lost more than two-thirds of all populations of animal life on this planet.
+More than a quarter of remaining species are in danger of extinction.
 This is unsustainable and threatens our way of life.

-• Data integration and analysis that harmonizes diverse sources of information.
+• Integrating data and analysis across diverse sources of information;

-• Creation and dissemination of compelling, evidence-based communication to hasten effective conservation action.
+• Crafting compelling, evidence-based communication that will hasten greater and more effective conservation action.

 NASA released the A.60 solicitation.

-Inspired by these needs, NASA released a solicitation for project proposals in September 2024.
+Inspired by the needs decision makers have expressed, NASA released a solicitation for project proposals in September 2024.
 See below for more information.

 shutterstock_2090952331.jpg